 I am a community group; do I qualify for any discount?

 We often support community groups in their clean up campaigns and have special discounted order forms for supporters of our environmental charities and for groups or schools with limited budgets.
-We have even donated products and took part in campaigns ourselves.
-We also gift aid back on the sale of our goods to national environmental chairities to support the good work they do.
-Please contact the Environment Team for the latest offers/special discounts.
-Call 01531 635678 or email firstname.lastname@example.org
+We have even donated products and take part in litter picking campaigns ourselves.
+We also gift aid back on the sale of our goods to national environmental charities to support the good work they do.
+Please contact the Environmental Team for the latest offers/special discounts.

 I have a certain amount of people in my clean up group; how much equipment do I need?

-We tailor make orders to certain sizes of groups.
+We can tailor make orders to support your group need/size of groups.
 Our standard kits are available in singles, up to 10 people, or up to 30 people.
-You can store away and re-use the kit after every clean up, ensuring the equipment is there for you whenever you need it.
-We also supply equipment in single units – Whatever you need for your group we can supply you with the right equipment!
-What’s more we can also personalise our products to promote your campaign or group.
+You can store away and reuse each litter picking kit after every clean up, ensuring the equipment is there for you whenever you need it.
+We also supply equipment in single units and as combi versions for adults and children, families to litterpick together – so whatever your litter picking activity, we can supply you with the correct equipment to enable you to litter pick safely!
+Helping Hand can also personalise your products to promote your campaign or group.